WICG/attribution-reporting-api/flexible_event_config.md

     // e.g. [5, 10, 100] encodes the following ranges:
     // [[0, 4], [5, 9], [10, 99], [100, MAX_INT]]
     //
+    // At the end of each reporting window, triggers will be summarized into an
+    // integer which slots into one of these ranges.
+Reports will be sent for
+    // every new range boundary that is crossed.
+Reports will never be sent for
+    // the range that includes 0, as every source is initialized in this range.
+    //
     // If omitted, then represents a trivial mapping
     // [1, 2, ... , MAX_INT]
     // With MAX_INT being the maximum possible int value defined by the browser.